open-dis/opendis7-source-generator/README.md

 These classes are simpler than Pdus and are created in a simpler way.
 The enumerated values in the SISO specification are implemented as either java Enumeration or java Bitset classes.
 (The latter uses an invented "BitField" class as a front end.)

+A **`SAX`** ("Simple API for XML") Java implementation is used to process the XML input files.
-The generated uses SAX and operates when the "start" and "end" tags of the following elements are encountered:
+The generated uses SAX for operation when the "start" and "end" tags of the following elements are encountered:

 1. `enum`
 2. `enumrow`